-MEDP640 - Medical Imaging II
+MEDP640 - Medical Imaging II Third Year - 1.5 credit hours

 This program of study, given in the third year, builds upon the knowledge learned in Medical Imaging I and addresses the assessment of a patient in normal health or one with a traumatic, metabolic, degenerative or neoplastic disorder through one or more medical imaging techniques.
 Specifically, the course will rely on the presentation of plain film radiographs, sonography, computerized tomography (CT), magnetic resonance imaging (MRI), and nuclear medicine.